White Snow, White Sand, Cotton, Cold Foam & more…

 TYPE OF WHITE: Snowbelt is definitely cool and crisp.

 UNDERTONES: With its noticeable blue undertone, Snowbelt is not for the faint of heart and for THIS reason, I would never choose it as a whole home trim/cabinet/ceiling/door application.

-WHAT PAINT COLOURS WILL LOOK GOOD WITH SNOWBELT?
+WHAT PAINT COLORS WILL LOOK GOOD WITH SNOWBELT?

 Snowbelt also wants a committed blue undertone – no violet and only a SMIDGE of green can be mixed in.

-WHAT BENJAMIN MOORE OR SHERWIN WILLIAMS COLOUR IS SIMILAR TO SNOWBELT?
+WHAT BENJAMIN MOORE OR SHERWIN WILLIAMS COLOR IS SIMILAR TO SNOWBELT?

 Sherwin Williams Extra White is a great comparable for Snowbelt.

 With the slightly higher chroma (color) of Snowbelt, I think it will be limited as to its use and I don’t see it being a huge hit.
 With the amount of undertone I see, Snowbelt might be more popular for: